JonathanSimonJones/CSharpPlayground/README.md

 Please see Example/Interfaces/IHelperText.cs for interface property.
 Please see Example/Interfaces/IRun.cs for interface method.
 Please see Example/Interfaces for best practice on splitting interfaces based upon functionality.
+Please see Example/ExFactory for demonstration of the factory design pattern.